Methodology

 All data is public.
 Joins, time-series alignment, and snap-weighting are ours.

-- Weekly rosters: active and injured-reserve status by week, 2002 to present, sourced from nflverse.
+Active and injured-reserve status by week, sourced from nflverse.

-- Snap counts: per-game offensive and defensive snap participation, 2012 to present, sourced from Pro-Football-Reference.
+Per-game offensive and defensive snap participation, sourced from Pro-Football-Reference.

-A player is retained in year N if they were rostered for at least one regular-season week of that team in year N. Snap-weighted retention multiplies that by the player's share of team snaps in year N, so a contributor counts for more than a practice-squad call-up.
+A player is retained in year N if they were rostered for at least one regular-season week of that team.
+Snap-weighted retention multiplies that by the player's share of team snaps, so a contributor counts for more than a practice-squad call-up.
 The drafting team is the team that originally selected the player; trades reset the clock.

 A team's draft output is the cumulative snap share earned by its drafted players in their first four NFL seasons, weighted by pick value (Jimmy Johnson chart, normalized).
 Pro Bowl and All-Pro selections are tracked separately and reported but not used in the headline ranking.